Victor Kovalenko: Biography

 At the 2012 London Olympics, the team of Mathew Belcher and Malcolm Page won gold for Australia in the 470 class.
-Belcher and Kovalenko have now been working together 21years.
+Belcher and Kovalenko had then been working together for 21 years.

 At the 2016 Rio Olympics, the team of Mathew Belcher and Will Ryan won the silver medal in the 470 class.

 His aim is to coach at the 2020 Tokyo Olympics after his wife said "Victor, you have to do Tokyo because you can’t finish your coaching career with a silver medal, you have to complete the job".

 Kovalenko has coached the following 470 class crewed to Olympic gold medals: